 Engage in participative processes with Green Hills in the development of the MCP Open Space Plan and subsequent sub plans.

-Deliver capital projects and recurrent maintenance programs within Council’s capacity as defined by budgetary and resource constraints.

-Allocate an annual maintenance budget to the Precinct.

 With Green Hills undertake an annual review of communication and operational protocols relating to this MoU and the delivery of the Open Space Plan for the MCP.

 Retain full responsibility for managing the public open space on the MCP.